|

 memory is no guarantee of

-truth, and disruption of
+truth, and disruption of memory

-falsity.
+is no guarantee of falsity.
 Finally,

-believed to be a reconstructed
+memory is believed to be a

-phenomenon, and so it can
+reconstructed phenomenon, and

-often be strongly influenced by
+so it can often be strongly influenced by

-expectation (one's own or other people's),
+expectation (one's own or other

-emotions, the implied beliefs of others, inappropriate
+people's), emotions, the implied beliefs of others, inappropriate

 interpretation, or